riptidewave93/LEDE-MR33/README.md

 #### Modify Configs and Build
 `./build.sh modify`

-Note that you will need to run a modify on the first compile to select the ipq806x target, MR33 device in the LEDE menuconfig.
+Note that you will need to run a modify on the first compile to select the ipq806x target, MR33 device in the OpenWrt menuconfig.

 Booting
 -----